Category Archives: Labs

 To make the program a bit more useful, we’ll allow the user to enter the amount of numbers the program can work with.

-Because of this, you will not be allowed to declare an array where the size is defined by another variable (e.g. int numbers[numberCount]; , where numberCount is a variable specified by the user during runtime).
+Because of this, you are allowed to declare an array where the size is defined by another variable (e.g. int numbers[numberCount]; , where numberCount is a variable specified by the user during runtime).
 The universal solution based on the standard is by using dynamic memory allocation, but that is a topic for Programming 2.

 Note, that in general, use of VLAs is not forbidden in this course.
 The limitation is for this task.